kwalczak80/Clonmel-Hiking-Club/README.md

 <ul>
   <li>Responsive design</li>
   <ul>
-<li>This website is designed to be reponsive on all devices sizes.</li>
+<li>This website is designed to be responsive on all devices sizes.</li>
 <li>Additionally contains interactive elements.</li>
   </ul>
 </ul>

 # **Languages Used**
-<p>The following languages have been used during the website design process:</p>
+<p>The following languages have have used during the website design process:</p>
 <ul>
 <li><a href="https://en.wikipedia.org/wiki/HTML5">HTML</a></li>
 <li><a href="https://en.wikipedia.org/wiki/Cascading_Style_Sheets">CSS</a></li>